NOTE NO. 1: COMPANY INFORMATION AND MATERIAL ACCOUNTING POLICIES

 i) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and

+ii) The asset's contractual cash flows represent Solely Payments of Principal and Interest (SPPI).
+Debt instruments at fair value through Other Comprehensive Income are measured at each reporting date at fair value.
+Fair value movements are recognized in Other Comprehensive Income (OCI).
 However, the Company recognizes interest income, impairment losses, reversals and foreign exchange gain or loss in the Statement of Profit and Loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from the equity to profit and loss.
 Interest income from these financial assets is included in other income using the EIR method.

 Equity investments:

-All equity investments in entities other than subsidiaries and joint ventures are measured at fair value.
+All equity investments in entities other than subsidiaries and joint ventures/associates are measured at fair value.
 Equity instruments which are held for trading, if any, are classified at Fair Value through Profit or Loss (FVTPL).
 The Company classifies all other equity instruments at FVTOCI.
 The Company makes such election on an instrument by- instrument basis.
 The classification is made on initial recognition and is irrevocable.

 All fair value changes of an equity instrument classified at FVTOCI, are recognized in OCI.
 There is no subsequent reclassification of fair value gains and losses to the Statement of Profit and Loss.
 However, the Company may transfer the cumulative gain or loss within equity.
 Dividends from such investments are recognised in the Statement of Profit and Loss as "other income" when the company's right to receive payments is established.